thrau/wicket-js/README.md

 });
 ```

-With JQuery's `trigger` and Wickets `AjaxEventBehavior` you can wire client-side JavaScript behavior with Wicket AJAX
+With jQuery's `trigger` and Wickets `AjaxEventBehavior` you can wire client-side JavaScript behavior with Wicket AJAX
 event handling in a clean way while keeping them separate.

 ```java